FredHutch/tfcb_2022/lectures/lecture04/README.md

   - Macintosh operating systems are built on Unix, so many of the tools you’ll need are pre-installed on your computer.
 You can access the command line through an application called Terminal.
 You can either search for this in Finder, or use the Go drop-down menu to locate it in the Utilities folder.

 - **Use a Command Line on Windows 10**
   - Windows 10 comes with a new feature called Windows Subsystem for Linux (WSL) that allows you to access Unix tools on your computer.
-Please install WSL with the instructions [here] (https://learn.microsoft.com/en-us/windows/wsl/install).
+Please install WSL with the instructions [here](https://learn.microsoft.com/en-us/windows/wsl/install).

 ## Reminders